pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc.check/get_undocumented_modules.md

+Returns true if undocumented modules are found; otherwise, it returns false.

 ## Parameters

-- modules - a list of tuples containing module names and their associated metadata.
+- modules - a list of modules to check for documentation.
-- file - a string representing the file name where undocumented modules are found.
+- file - the name of the file being analyzed for undocumented modules.
 ## Description
-Logs a warning for each undocumented module and the corresponding file.
+ Logs warnings for each undocumented module along with the associated file name.

-## Returns
-true if there are undocumented modules, otherwise false.